-The Congressional Structured Settlements Caucus was established in 2015, to help educate Members of Congress on the important public policy values of structured settlements.
+Former Congressman John Lewis, D-Georgia, established the Congressional Structured Settlements Caucus in 2015, to help educate Members of Congress on the important public policy values of structured settlements.
 The Caucus is focused on federal legislative and regulatory efforts to preserve, promote, protect and defend structured settlements.
-The critical agenda objectives for the Members of the Congressional Structured Settlements Caucus for the 116th Congress include:
+The critical agenda objectives for the Members of the Congressional Structured Settlements Caucus for the 117th Congress include:

 - Highlighting the value and importance of Federal Tax Code Section104(a)(2) and Section 130

 - Working with Congress to expand 104(a)(2) to allow structured settlements to be used to help settle medically diagnosed PTSD cases

 - Working with Congress and the Centers for Medicare and Medicaid Services (CMS) to protect the use of WC-MSAs and develop LMSAs

 - Working with Congress to allow structured settlements to directly fund ABLE Accounts